What is pericarditis?

 What are the symptoms of pericarditis?

-- Is sharp and stabbing (caused by the heart rubbing against the pericardium)
+- Is sharp and stabbing (This happens when your heart rubs against your pericardium).

 You also may feel the need to bend over or hold your chest to breathe more comfortably.

-Pericarditis can cause swelling in your feet, legs and ankles.
-This swelling may be a symptom of constrictive pericarditis.
-This is a serious type of pericarditis where the pericardium gets hard and/or thick.
-When this happens, the heart muscle can’t expand, and it keeps your heart from working like it should.
-Your heart can become compressed, which causes blood to back up into your lungs, abdomen and legs, and cause swelling.
+Swelling in your feet, legs and ankles or shortness of breath every time you exert yourself may be a symptom of constrictive pericarditis.
+This is a severe type of pericarditis where the pericardium gets hard and/or thick.
+When this happens, the heart muscle can’t expand, which keeps your heart from working as it should.
+Your heart can become compressed, which makes blood back up into your lungs, abdomen and legs, leading to swelling and causing symptoms of congestive heart failure.
 You can also develop an abnormal heart rhythm.

 If you have any symptoms of acute pericarditis, call your doctor right away.
 If you feel your symptoms are a medical emergency, call 911 right away to get treatment at the nearest hospital.

 In up to 90% of cases, the cause of pericarditis is unknown.
 This is called idiopathic pericarditis.

 - A complication of a viral infection, most often a gastrointestinal virus, causes viral pericarditis.

 - A bacterial infection, including tuberculosis, causes bacterial pericarditis.